depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/presentation-prepare.md

 # Single instance VM

-- Reasonable decision on H-A :checked
+- Reasonable decision on H-A :white_check_mark:

 ## But
 - Hidden complexities all over the place